__________________________________________________________________

 The third river name is Hiddekel… The fourth river is the Euphrates.

-farther east where people later dwelt.
-The main river going out of the garden
+farther east where people afterwards dwelt.
+The river going out of the garden is

-is not identified but was probably the fourth named river, the Euphrates.
+not identified but probably kept the name of the fourth river 'Euphrates.'
 These

-four rivers began in the mountain highlands that surrounded an interior valley;
+four rivers began in the mountain highlands that surrounded the interior valley;

 they were therefore snow and glacier-fed streams.
 We may reasonably expect

-subject for as one looks eastward of Jerusalem there is only one river that
+topic—for as we look eastward from Jerusalem there is only one river that flows

-Bible scholars think the Garden of Eden was near Babylon (where the
+Some Bible scholars think the Garden of Eden was near Babylon, (where the

-This is taken as sufficient reason to say that the Garden of Eden was in
+Many think this is enough reason to say that the Garden of Eden was in Babylon,

-But we think that some old world names were transferred into the
+but we think that old world names were often transferred into the Babylon area

 because the Flood survivors only knew old-world names.
 They took old-world